Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Method

 \subsection{Adaptive DE$\_$DAC}

 Based on the formulations of above mentioned DE$\_$DAC, depending on whether the camouflage can be adapted to the scene, we further propose A-DE$\_$DAC.
 As described in DE$\_$DAC above mentioned, both the textures optimized in the first and second stages are universal.
-In A-DE$\_$DAC, we try to optimize the global texture on each scene image in the first stage.
-That is, each scene image would generate one camouflage.
+In A-DE$\_$DAC, we try to optimize the global texture on each scene image in the first stage, realizing better adaption to the changing environment.
+That is, each scene image would be utilized to generate one separate camouflage in the first stage.
 After that, we try to optimize the local texture on all images.
-That is to say, the global texture optimized by A-DE$\_$DAC in the first stage is sample-independent, while the local texture in the second stage is universal.
+Thus, the global texture optimized by A-DE$\_$DAC in the first stage is sample-independent, while the local texture in the second stage is universal.
 In this way, the trained local texture is universal to fool detectors, while other areas of objects adopt the global texture that is adaptive to the background environment to improve the camouflage performance of fooling human eyes.